hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 For this tutorial, your new Event needs one Attribute, which will be the score, and you can call the Event something like *Submit Score*.
 The options for creating an Event are as follows:

 *   *Short Code* – This mandatory field is the reference by which you will call the Event. *Short Codes* are always unique.
+This mandatory field is used when representing the Event for Cloud Code.
-*   *Name* – This mandatory field is used when representing the Event in Test Harness as well as in Cloud Code.
+*   *Name* – This mandatory field is used when representing the Event in Test Harness.
 *   *Description* – This mandatory field is used to display what the Event is used for.
 You can use this field for your own benefit by entering a description of the Event's purpose.
 * For the Attribute:
 	*   *Name* - This field is the name of the Attribute you want to pass into the Event.
-In your case this will be *Score*.
+		* In your case this will be *Score*.
 	*   *Short Code* – This is the reference you'll be using to pass in an Attribute into the Event from Unity.
-In your case this will be *SCORE*.
+		* In your case this will be *SCORE*.
 	*   *Data Type* – The type of data being passed in - String, Number, JSON.
-In your case, select *Number*.
+		* In your case, select *Number*.
 	*   *Default Value* – This would be the default value that would be used for this Event Attribute if it’s not passed into the [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md) , that is, a score of zero would be the default.
 	*   *Default Aggregation Type* – This determines how values are tracked in the Running Totals.
-In your case you want the score to record the *Maximum*, which means the Leaderboard will only record the player’s highest score.
+		* In your case you want the score to record the *Maximum*, which means the Leaderboard will only record the player’s highest score.
 If a player submits a lower score to the board, it will not be recorded.

 ![](img/UT/15.png)